rcarrata/ocp4-auto-install/README.md

 # Openshift4 Auto Install

+**Note**: This is a WIP repository.
+Expect some changes, and modifications in the future.

 This repository provides a way for deploying openshift4 IPI in AWS (and Azure in WIP) and perform the Post Install and Day2Operations